Nava Brindavana: Overview of Nava Brindavana

 The second Brindavana here is that of Kavindra Tirtha.
 He is believed to be the brother of Rajendra Tirtha of Vyasaraja Matha.
 His original name was Vasudeva Shastri before entering sannyasa ashrama.
 The first bifurcation of the Padmanabha Tirtha paramapara or Peetha took place when Vidyadhiraja Tirtha handed over the reins to Kavindra Tirtha.
 Vidhyadhiraja Tirtha had appointed Rajendra Tirtha as his successor, but Vidhyadhiraja fell ill and he could not get in touch with Rajendra Tirtha as he was away on Sanchara (tour).
 Vidhyadhiraja then appointed Kavindra Tirtha as the successor and died.
 When Rajendra Tirtha came back he found what had happened and he travelled further south towards Mysore and founded Vyasaraja Matha.
-Kavindra Tirtha continued to reign in the Peetha of the already established Matha/Peetha by Shri Madhvacharya through Shri Padmanabha Tirtha which is known as Shri Uttaradi Math which comes in the same lineage as that of Shri Madhvacharya, Padmanabha tirtha, Jayatirtha, Kaveendra Tirtha & Vageesha Tirtha and so on.
+Kavindra Tirtha continued to reign in the Peetha of the already established Matha/Peetha by Shri Madhvacharya through Shri Padmanabha Tirtha which is known as Shri Raghavendra Swamy matha which comes in the same lineage as that of Shri Madhvacharya, Padmanabha tirtha, Jayatirtha, Kaveendra Tirtha & Vageesha Tirtha and so on.
 Kavindra Tirtha entered Brindavana in 1398.
 His Aradhana Thithi is Chaitra Shudha Navami (April–May).